 Let’s get cleaning!

 The stains from hard water in your toilet bowl are from the extra minerals and sediment that are in your water source.
 All water has minerals and sediment in it, but hard water has an excess of these minerals like iron, calcium, and magnesium.

 It is these excess minerals in your hard water that can start to stick to the inside of the bowl giving it a brown or rust color.
 These rust and scale stains can cause real damage to your plumbing fixtures.

 The stains show up in your toilet bowl because there is standing water.
 This can cause a hard water ring in your toilet as well, though not all toilet rings are caused by hard water.

-These minerals are present in your water through the house; it’s why you periodically need to remove calcium build-up on your taps and showers.
+These minerals are present in your water throughout the household plmbing system; it’s why you periodically need to remove calcium build-up on your taps and showers.
 There are plenty of hot water tanks in the scrap yard near me because of the hard water build-up inside of them.

 Method 1: How to clean hard water stains in the toilet with baking soda and vinegar

 This is truly one of the great cleaning tips.
 If you are wondering, “How do you remove mineral deposits from a toilet” This is the first thing you should try when removing stubborn hard water stains from your porcelain toilet bowl.